 Overview: There is some evidence to suggest that, relative to low-status groups, members of high status groups are more oriented towards preserving the status quo and possess ideological belief systems that better suit their groups' interests.
 Sarah is interested in when and why this is the case, as well as the implications of these findings for broader efforts to attenuate social inequality.
 To address these questions, Sarah will commence a lab-based experiment this fall to explore the relationship between individual difference variables like group identification (i.e., the extent to which people think of themselves as members of groups to which they belong) and ideological variables.

-Research Assistant Opportunities: Research assistants are needed to act as lab experimenters, as well as for data processing.
+RA Opportunities: RAs are needed to act as lab experimenters, as well as for data processing.
 Research assistants will also have the opportunity to learn about and participate in preliminary data analysis.

 Research Topic: Identity and Intergroup Relationships